JunctionAt/JunctionPVP/Design.md

         Switching teams costs one diamond block.

-        If you switch to a losing team (one that has less points), you will recieve your block back.
+        If you switch to a losing team (one that has less points), you will receive your block back.